How to Fuel a Marathon: Avoid the Wall and Run Your Best Race

 Fuelling Your Training Runs

 Your long training runs are the ideal time to rehearse your nutrition strategy.
 Use them to trial different foods, drinks, timings and quantities.
-Everyone’s gut is different, and what works well for one runner might not suit another — so experiment early and find out what works for you.
+Everyone’s gut is different, and what works well for one runner might not suit another, so experiment early and find out what works for you.

 Carbohydrates are your primary fuel source during endurance exercise, delivering energy to your muscles quickly and efficiently.
-However, your body can only store around 500g of carbohydrate as glycogen — enough for approximately 90–120 minutes of running — which means you’ll need to top up during the race to avoid hitting the wall.
+However, your body can only store around 500g of carbohydrate as glycogen, enough for approximately 90–120 minutes of running, which means you’ll need to top up during the race to avoid hitting the wall.

-Many runners prefer training early in the morning, particularly on weekends.
-If you’re running long first thing, focus on eating plenty of carbohydrate-rich foods the day before.
-This will ensure your glycogen stores are well stocked.
-You can skip a full breakfast if you prefer, but do try to eat a small pre-run snack 15–30 minutes beforehand — something like a banana, a slice of toast with honey, or half a bagel with peanut butter can work well.
+You can skip a full breakfast if you prefer, but do try to have a small amount of carbs 15–30 minutes beforehand - something like a banana, a slice of toast with honey, or a gel or bar.

 If eating solid food feels uncomfortable that early, opt for a liquid source of fuel such as a sports drink, diluted fruit juice or a smoothie.
 These will provide quick-acting carbohydrates and fluid to help maintain your energy and hydration levels.